ppeelen/TeslaSwift/README.md

 1. The old owner API
 2. The new Fleet API

 You can choose any of them.
-If you want to use FleetAPI, initialize the library with a region, clientId, clientSectret and redirectURI
+If you want to use FleetAPI, initialize the library with a `region`, `clientId`, `clientSecret` and `redirectURI`

-## App registration for the FleetAPI
+## App registration for the Fleet API
-To use the new FleetAPI, you will need to register your app.
+To use the new Fleet API, you will need to register your app.

 Follow the steps on the [official documentation](https://developer.tesla.com/docs/fleet-api#setup):
 1. Create a private/public key and upload the public key to a website